- Faculty & Staff

-Joe Chilberg came to SUNY Fredonia in 1987, where he taught communication studies for 23 years until his retirement.
+Joe Chilberg came to State University of New York at Fredonia in 1987, where he taught communication studies for 23 years until his retirement.
 He believes that you just don't learn about communication -- you use it to make a difference.
 He conducts research in the area of group communication and is an expert in the art and science of conducting meetings.
 His present research interests are in facilitating dialogical conversation for group and organizational learning.
 He has served as a meeting facilitator, trainer, and consultant on effective meeting communication practices for corporate and public organizations.
 He spends his leisure time making wine, gardening, cooking, horseback riding, and discovering the wonders of life with his wife, Janet, and son, Jackson.

 (J.D., University of New Hampshire School of Law)